tinted-theming/tinted-terminal/README.md

 end if
 ```

-After plugging in the correct keystroke to match the `reload_config` keymap for Ghostty (the above is the default),
+Store this script somewhere on your machine, then after plugging in the correct keystroke to match the `reload_config` keymap for Ghostty (the above is the default),
-store this script somewhere on your machine then register a global hook in your Tinty config:
+register a global hook in your Tinty config:

 ```toml